 Can Electronic Medical Record Systems Transform Health Care?

-I just read a paper written by R. Hillestead et.al in 2005 and I was intrigued by the topic and it’s relevance today.
+I just read a paper written by R. Hillestead et.al in 2005 and I was intrigued by the topic and its relevance today.

 http://content.healthaffairs.org/content/24/5/1103.long